TatsuUkraine/flutter_reactive_validator/README.md

 ListenableValidationController<String> controller = ValueListenableValidationController<String>();
 ```

-Define and attach value for notification
+Define and attach validation connectors

 ```dart
 /// Connectors can be attached or with controller constructor, or with